theothersideofgod/resume/resume.md

 1. Maintain the project
 2. Develop new functions according to new requirements
 3. Maintain and develop the database according to new requirements.
-4. Use technical front-end react, back-end node koa, mysql, pm2 continuous integration tools
+4. Using react, koa, mysql, pm2.

 #### Real-time error monitoring and analysis tools - 06/2021 ~ 04/2022
 - Refactor the existing structure of the project using react, connect it to graphQL, complete the UI component test code, and e2e testing

 #### Cocoa supply and storage management system - 01/2021 ~ 06/2021
-1. react + hook development management page
+1. using react ,react hook to develop dashboard page.
-2. wordpress development portal
+2. develop wordpress web portal.
-3. nestjs + mysql development backend management system
+3. nestjs + mysql development backend management system.
-4. aws code continuous integration, release ec2, s3 hosting projects
+4. aws cd/ci, server on ec2, s3 hosting web site projects.

 #### Medicare body sampling app - 01/2019 ~ 12/2019
 1. The react native app plays the video and allows the user to collect body samples (finger prink) follow step according the video.